Xbox Dashboard Redesign

 My Role

 This was a solo project from start to finish.
-I owned every phase: research, design, survey distribution, card ranking facilitation, sketching, wireframing, user testing, iteration, and high-fidelity prototyping in Figma.
+I owned every phase: research, design, survey distribution, card ranking facilitation, sketching, wireframing, iteration, and high-fidelity prototyping in Figma.
 The gaming community was my research pool.
 I brought the questions, they brought the honesty.

 Problem